-Southwest’s loyalty program, Rapid Rewards, is a revenue-based frequent flyer program, so unlike traditional programs like Alaska’s Mileage Plan, the cost of an award flight in points is tied directly to the cash price of the ticket.
+Southwest’s loyalty program, Rapid Rewards, is a revenue-based frequent flyer scheme, so unlike traditional programs like Alaska’s Mileage Plan, the cost of an award flight in points is tied directly to the cash price of the ticket.
 While that leaves less room to manipulate point values than a traditional mileage-based program, it does provide a firm value on which to calculate the cost of rewards travel goals.

 The Southwest Plus Card is a great card for frequent flyers living in any of Southwest's hubs, and also for anyone trying to attain one of the most valuable perks in the industry, the Southwest Companion Pass.

 Welcome Bonus With a Low Minimum Spend Requirement

 One of the advantages of the Southwest Plus Card is the relatively low minimum spend requirement.
 While there are other rewards credit cards offering similar signup bonuses, the Southwest Plus Card offers some unique advantages.

 - The low spending requirement makes it a great card if you want to accumulate the maximum number of points with the least amount of overall spend.

 - An annual points bonus on cardholder anniversary that comes very close in value to covering the annual fee.
 Lowering the out-of-pocket expense if you use those points every year.

 - Points count towards the Southwest Companion Pass (more on this below).

 There is also the advantage of being able to receive the signup bonus more than once.
 If you have previously had the Southwest Plus Card, and subsequently closed it due to a change in circumstance or having focused your travel goals elsewhere.
 You can obtain the signup bonus again after 24 months.